 Rating Agency/Rating Results Standard & Poor's Global Ratings Moody's Investors Service, Inc.

-Long-term credit Rating A A1
+Long-term credit Rating А A1

 Short-term credit Rating A-1 P-1

-Outlook Stable Stable
+Outlook Stable Negative

-On 25 March 2022, Standard & Poor's Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.
+On 28 March 2023, Standard & Poor's Global Ratings affirmed the long-term and short-term issuer credit rating and maintained a stable outlook.

-On 7 July 2022, Moody's Investors Service affirmed the ICBC (NZ)'s A1 long term credit rating and P-1 short term deposit rating.
-The outlook on ICBC (NZ)'s rating is stable, same as that of the Bank's parent.
+On 8 December 2023, Moody's Investors Service affirmed the ICBC's A1 long-term deposit rating and P-1 short-term deposit rating.
+Moody's has changed the outlook of ICBC (NZ) to negative from stable given Moody's has changed the parent bank's outlooks to negative from stable following the agency's affirmation of the Government of China's issuer rating at A1 and change in the outlook to negative from stable.